aldenho52/aldenho52/README.md

 - 🔭 I’m currently working on ... finding my first developer job!
 - 🌱 I’m currently learning ...
 Data Structures and Algorithms
 - 👯 I’m looking to collaborate on ...
-Anything
+Web Applications
 - 🤔 I’m looking for help with ...
 Job Search
 - 💬 Ask me about ...
 Anyhthing
 - 📫 How to reach me: ... haldeno.52@gmail.com